Best Mocktail Recipes

 Ingredients

-• 1 tsp vanilla syrup Torani or Monin brand; not coconut syrup
+• 1 tsp vanilla syrup Torani or DaVinci vanilla — do not use vanilla extract

 Instructions